annaumbert/Marathon/RSMF/multi slice/vnfd_ansible/README.md

 Access each VM and kill the python process.

-* In machine "hydra-server" execute (replace 192.168.5.54 by the ip of iris2):
+* In machine "marathon_hydra-server" execute (replace 192.168.5.54 by the ip of iris2):
 ```
 python ~/gr-hydra/grc_blocks/app/ansible_hydra_gr_server.py --ansibleIPPort 192.168.5.54:5000
 ```